thoughtbot/superglue/docs/requests.md

 ## The `beforeSave` callback

-!!! alert
+!!! note
-    `beforeSave` looks deceptively simple, but is an advanced Supeglue feature.
-It requires
+    `beforeSave` is an advanced Supeglue feature.
+Before proceeding please familiarize yourself with:

     1. Knowing how [Fragments and FragmentRefs](./fragments.md) work, the first parameter passed to `beforeSave` is a proxy that lazily normalizes